Exploring muonphilic dark matter with the $Z_2$-even mediator at muon colliders: Muonphilic DM search strategies at muon colliders

 In this context, global fitting results from Fig.~3 of Ref.~\cite{Abdughani:2021oit} show \( M > 2m_D \) with \( m_D < 100 \ \text{GeV} \).
 With the exception of models \( \mathcal{L}_9 \) and \( \mathcal{L}_{10} \), where the mediator masses \( M \) can reach upper bounds of \( 3 \ \text{TeV} \), all other models (\( \mathcal{L}_3 \), \( \mathcal{L}_4 \), \( \mathcal{L}_8 \), \( \mathcal{L}_{13} \), \( \mathcal{L}_{14} \)) exhibit upper bounds of $M$ below \( 1.5 \ \text{TeV} \).
 Given our focus on the \( 3 \ \text{TeV} \) muon collider proposal, we restrict our study to mediator masses \( M\lesssim 1.5 \ \text{TeV} \).
 Notably, on-shell mediator production via muon pairs occurs through scalar-type couplings (\( \mathcal{L}_3 \), \( \mathcal{L}_9 \), \( \mathcal{L}_{13} \)), pseudoscalar-type couplings (\( \mathcal{L}_4 \), \( \mathcal{L}_{10} \), \( \mathcal{L}_{14} \)), or axial-vector-type couplings (\( \mathcal{L}_8 \)).
 However, branching ratios for mediator decays to DM particle pairs vary across models due to their distinct interaction types.

 To demonstrate our search methodology, we use the \( \mathcal{L}_3 \) model as a representative example, presenting BPs, kinematic distributions, and event selection criteria.
 The analysis is subsequently extended to other models.
-We select four mediator masses: Signal-1 ($M = 50$ GeV), signal-2 ($M = 500$ GeV), signal-3 ($M = 900$ GeV), and signal-4 ($M = 1300$ GeV), with a fixed mediator-to-DM mass ratio $M/m_D=2.5$, and choose $g_D = 1.5$ and $g_f = 0.1$ as our benchmark couplings.
+We select four mediator masses: Signal-1 ($M = 50$ GeV), signal-2 ($M = 500$ GeV), signal-3 ($M = 900$ GeV), and signal-4 ($M = 1300$ GeV), with a fixed mediator-to-DM mass ratio $M/m_D=2.5$, and choose $g_D = 0.15$ and $g_f = 0.01$ as our benchmark couplings.
 The signal process is $\mu^+\mu^-\to\phi\gamma$, followed by the on-shell mediator decay to a pair of DM particles ($\phi\to\chi\bar{\chi}$).
-The irreducible SM background process is $\mu^+\mu^-\to\nu\bar{\nu}\gamma$.
+The irreducible SM background process is $\mu^+\mu^-\to\nu\bar{\nu}\gamma$\footnote{Similarly, we have considered the relevant VBF process $\mu^+ \mu^- \to \nu_{\mu}\bar{\nu_{\mu}}\gamma Z$, with $Z \to \nu_{\ell}\bar{\nu_{\ell}}$, but its contribution is highly suppressed and can be neglected in this analysis.}.
 The corresponding production cross-sections for the four BPs and the SM background are listed in the second row of Table~\ref{tab:L3_onshell}.
 The representative kinematic distributions for signal and background processes are shown in Fig.~\ref{fig:L3_onshell}.

 For on-shell mediator production with an initial state radiation (ISR) photon, the photon energy $E(\gamma)$ exhibits a monochromatic peak, while the background $E(\gamma)$ distribution decreases smoothly, as shown in the top-left panel of Fig.~\ref{fig:L3_onshell}.
 The transverse missing energy ${\:/\!\!\!\!
 E}_T$ is more energetic for signals than for background (top-right panel).
 Conversely, the missing energy $ {\:/\!\!\!\!
 E} $ distribution shows the opposite trend to $E(\gamma)$ distribution (bottom-left panel).
 Finally, since the photon transverse momentum and missing energy distributions differ significantly between signals and background, we examine the ratio $P_T(\gamma)/{\:/\!\!\!\!
 E}$ distribution (bottom-right panel) to enhance discrimination.